patricksevat/create-design-system/DIRTY_HACKS.md

 * Can't rename `test` script to `test:unit`, due to [#1609](https://github.com/ionic-team/stencil/issues/1609)
 * Nasty, including `@types/jasmine` clashes with Jest, fixed by requiring jest in types in wdio.conf.js.
 TODO research more: https://stackoverflow.com/questions/31322525/confusing-duplicate-identifier-typescript-error-message

+# WDIO related
+* No TypeScript support yet for wdio-image-comparison-service so all visual.spec files are .js, not .ts

 # Docz related

 ### Not filty at all (just documenting change)